Skip to main content

 Barbara Grassley, wife of Sen. Chuck Grassley of Iowa, is a longtime breast cancer survivor and screening advocate.
 She first learned of her cancer in 1987 when she noticed a large lump in one of her breasts and went to see her doctor to get it checked.
-And later, Grassley found out it was breast cancer.
+Soon after, Grassley found out it was breast cancer.

 She received a radical mastectomy in one breast and a lumpectomy in the other and has been cancer-free since.
-Grassley’s now a fierce advocate for breast cancer screening, working with the Prevent Cancer Foundation to spread the word about screening.
+Grassley is now a fierce advocate for breast cancer prevention and early detection, working with the Prevent Cancer Foundation to spread the word about screening.

-As people get their screenings rescheduled from pandemic cancellations and delays, Mrs. Grassley said she hopes people don’t hesitate and are able to get back on schedule.
-She believes everyone should get their appointments scheduled and make sure their family, friends and neighbors are aware of the importance of screening as well.
+Mrs. Grassley encourages everyone to get their routine cancer screenings scheduled and make sure their family, friends and neighbors are aware of the importance of screening as well.

 “Well, you know, it never hurts to encourage your neighbor either.
 Say to them you’re having your check up and ask, ‘When is yours?’”
 Mrs. Grassley said.
 “Just a little nudge here and there… Just keep on getting checked!”